-Per WebHosting.info, almost 2/3 of the world’s most prominent web hosting services used cPanel or WHM (with the latter, aka Web Host Manager, an integrated part of the same system) in 2011. http://cpanel.net/hosting-providers/ It’s a particularly common administrative panel for Linux servers, an open-source alternative to Windows and the most common UNIX server OS (operating system).
+Per WebHosting.info, almost 2/3 of the world’s most prominent web hosting services used cPanel or WHM (with the latter, aka Web Host Manager, an integrated part of the same system) in 2011. .cpanel.net/hosting-providers.
+It’s a particularly common administrative panel for Linux servers, an open-source alternative to Windows, and the most common UNIX server OS (operating system).

-Linux hardware represented 21% of server revenue in 2012, but the OS actually is installed on a much larger share of machines: it’s freely available, and many companies download one of the many Linux distributions (Ubuntu, Fedora, Mint Linux, etc.) independently.
+Linux hardware represented 21% of server revenue in 2012.
+Still, the OS actually is installed on a much larger share of machines: it’s freely available, and many companies download one of the many Linux distributions (Ubuntu, Fedora, Mint Linux, etc.) independently.
 PC World reported in 2011 on the scope of Linux:

 - used by 3 out of every 4 global stock exchanges;

 - used by 19 out of every 20 supercomputers;

 - used by Facebook, Amazon, and Google for their infrastructures.

 Created in the 1990s to service Linux servers (originally those of the now out-of-business firm Speed Hosting by developer John Nick Koston), cPanel is not just an option but the standard for managing any Linux server: “real” (physical) or virtual (whether a cloud server or a private server on a standalone piece of hardware).